 Cecconi's, Mayfair

-Monochromatic floors and emerald green chairs are instantly recognisable as belonging to Cecconi’s, a concept which has now been shipped all over the world.
-The Mayfair original still holds its own though with a simple menu championing comfort food classics.
+What: Monochromatic floors and emerald green banquettes are instantly recognisable as belonging to Cecconi’s, a concept which has now been shipped all over the world.
+The Mayfair original still holds its own, though, with a simple menu championing comfort food classics.
+You really can't go wrong with a classic Cecconi's rigatoni bolognese or cacio e pepe, and if you're hungry enough to look at the secondi piatti, perhaps a hearty veal Milanese as well.

 Book now: Cecconi's Mayfair